 Credits do not automatically apply toward a degree program, so students should ask their academic advisor before enrolling.

 Since academic credit courses through UMExtended have been approved for regular university credit, it is possible to gain credits for recertification this way.
 For specific questions related to teacher certification, please contact the College of Education & Human Sciences at 406-243-2032.

 No formal admission is required, and nonresidents pay the same fees as residents.
 Registering for academic credit in an Extended Course does not change your admission status with the University of Montana.

 Extended Courses require registration through sponsoring agencies unless otherwise noted.
-Participants register for the optional academic credit through the sponsoring agency at the first class meeting.
+Participants register for the optional academic credit through the sponsoring agency (often at the first class meeting).

-For academic credit courses, grades are available within a few weeks after the final and may be viewed on CyberBear.
+For academic credit courses, grades are available within a few weeks after the final and may be accessed on CyberBear by viewing an unofficial transcript.
+UM does not notify students after course grades have been posted.
 Grades and credits earned become part of your permanent UM transcript.
-Students may request official transcripts from the Registrar's Office.

 Interim Program Director

 The University of Montana is an equal opportunity education provider.
 For questions, concerns, or requests for reasonable accommodations, contact Roger Maclean, Dean, School of Extended and Lifelong Learning: 406-243-2983; firstname.lastname@example.org.